Should you renew your small business loan? Learn what a loan renewal is, how to renew a loan and what fees are involved.

 What’s a Commercial Loan Renewal?

-A loan renewal, by definition, is a financing agreement based on an existing loan pact that is nearing its original maturity date.
-The renewal creates a new agreement with a new loan amount and new maturity date under terms and conditions that otherwise resemble the original agreement.
-The amount is often the same as that of the original agreement, although it may differ.
+A commercial loan renewal, by definition, is a business financing agreement based on an existing loan pact that is nearing its original maturity date.
+The renewal creates a new agreement with a new loan amount and maturity date under terms and conditions that frequently resemble the original deal.
+The amount is often the same as the original pact, although it may differ.

 Loan Renewal: An Example

 Now that you understand the meaning of a loan renewal, let’s look at an example.
 Let’s say you take out a loan for $50,000 with a 12-month term, and the loan contains a renewal clause that if you make all your payments on time, at the end of the 12 months, you could renew it for another $50,000 for another 12 months under the same terms.

 As the end of the 12 months approaches, you then successfully apply for a loan renewal and receive another $50,000 loan with a 12-month maturity date under the same terms and conditions as the original loan.